awsdocs/aws-java-developer-guide-v2/doc_source/examples-pinpoint.rst

 Create a dynamic segment
 ========================

-A segment is a set of customers that share specific attributes, such as the city they live in or how frequently they visit your website.
-A dynamic segment is one that is based on attributes that you define, and can change over time.
+A segment is a set of customers who share specific attributes, such as the city they live in or how frequently they visit your website.
+A dynamic segment is one that's based on attributes that you define, and can change over time.

 To create a dynamic segment, first build all of the dimensions you want for this segment.
 For example, the following code snippet is set to include customers who were active on the site in the last 30 days.
-You can do this by first building a :aws-java-class:`RecencyDimension <services/pinpoint/model/RecencyDimension>` object with the desired :methodname:`duration()` and :methodname:`recencyType()` (i.e. :code:`ACTIVE` or :code:`INACTIVE`), and then passing this object to a :aws-java-class:`SegmentBehaviors <services/pinpoint/model/SegmentBehaviors>` builder object as the value of :methodname:`recency()`.
+You can do this by first building a :aws-java-class:`RecencyDimension <services/pinpoint/model/RecencyDimension>` object with the :methodname:`duration()` and :methodname:`recencyType()` you want (that is, :code:`ACTIVE` or :code:`INACTIVE`), and then passing this object to a :aws-java-class:`SegmentBehaviors <services/pinpoint/model/SegmentBehaviors>` builder object as the value of :methodname:`recency()`.

-Once you have your segment attributes defined, build them into a :aws-java-class:`SegmentDimensions <services/pinpoint/model/SegmentDimensions>` object.
+When you have defined your segment attributes, build them into a :aws-java-class:`SegmentDimensions <services/pinpoint/model/SegmentDimensions>` object.
 Then build a :aws-java-class:`WriteSegmentRequest <services/pinpoint/model/WriteSegmentRequest>` object, passing in the :classname:`SegmentDimensions` object as the value of its